 Click on the Add account button.

 Under Account type select the add icon next to Cash account and fill in the details of the account as required.
+If you have a till which takes both cash and card, you could create a Bank account to represent the till instead.

 The DGT can be recorded as money in to the Till account.